dineshsoudagar/local-llms-on-android/README.md

-# 🤖 Local LLM Android App — Qwen 2.5 QA
+# 🤖 Local LLM Android App

-An Android application that brings a local Qwen-based language model (LLM) to your phone for fast, private, and offline question-answering.
+An Android application that brings a large language model (LLM) to your phone for fast, private, and offline question-answering.
 Powered by ONNX Runtime and a Hugging Face-style BPE tokenizer, this app streams answers in real time — no internet needed.

 ---